Storm21CH/Emunandswitcher/README.md

 - Set RTC time and date!!!
 The time of the real-time clock can be set so that the date is displayed correctly in the Emunandswitcher and hekate.
 Attention: The time in the home menu of the switch must then be adjust.
 Afterwards the same time and date will be shown in the RCM and switch menu!

+Erstellt by Storm 2019 mit Visual Studio, LittlevGL und DevKitPro, bassiert auf argonNX und hekate, Icons template von mrdude.
+Danke an die Programmierer!
+Danke auch an Gabor für LittlevGL!

+Created by Storm 2019 with Visual Studio, LittlevGL and DevKitPro, based on argonNX and hekate, Icons template and some code lines by @mrdude.
+Thanks to the programmers!
+Thanks also to Gabor for LittlevGL!